josmaf/bx-tensorflow-demo/doc/tutorial.md

 $ bx cp testing_* bx://data
 ```

-Please note that downloading these files is not required, as you could instead set URLs as parameters when running the BatchX image.
+Please note that downloading these files is not required, as we could instead set URLs as parameters when running the BatchX image.

 That way BatchX would take care of downloading files and make them available for the image.

-But downloading the data you'll be able to have a look at it and see what we're dealing with.
+But downloading the data we'll be able to have a look at it and see what we're dealing with.

-As for instance, if you extract a png file from training_images.zip you'll see something like:
+As for instance, if we extract a png file from training_images.zip we'll see something like:

 <img src="https://github.com/josmaf/bx-tensorflow-demo/blob/master/test/0.png"
      alt="Training image"